bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 .. note::
     :ref:`userguide_interaction_legends` features currently work on the first, "per-glyph" style legends.
-Legends that are created by specifying a column to automatically group do no yet support interactive features.
+Legends that are created by specifying a column to automatically group do not yet support interactive features.

 .. _userguide_plotting_color_bars: